 Commercial fisheries have traditionally operated within the Foyle sea area, Lough Foyle and tidal River Foyle.
-As mentioned above no commercial fisheries for salmon are pursued within the Carlingford system.
-Within the Foyle area the drift net and draft net fisheries as well as the rod fisheries have been closely regulated with a real time management regime in place to monitor the numbers of fish migrating up key rivers.
+The drift net and draft net fisheries as well as the rod fisheries have been closely regulated with a real time management regime in place to monitor the numbers of fish migrating up key rivers.
 If predetermined numbers of fish have not been counted by the strategically placed electronic fish counters at Sion Mills weir (River Mourne), Campsie Barrage (River Faughan) and the Plumb Hole (River Roe) then specified closures of the commercial and/or recreational fisheries are enforced.

 In 2007 new regulations were introduced to reduce the number of commercial nets operating within the Foyle area and all mixed stock interceptory drift nets seaward of Lough Foyle were curtailed.
 This decision was made to comply with the EU Habitats Directive, similar curtailment of mixed stock fisheries were introduced in the Republic of Ireland.
 Within the Foyle area this was achieved through a voluntary hardship scheme.
 18 out of 112 drift nets remain in Lough Foyle, those remaining have been reduced in size from 900m to 500m and 10 out of 50 draft nets remain.
 This represents a significant reduction of netting effort.
 Regulations were also introduced to limit the numbers of fish which could be retained by the recreational rod fishery throughout the Foyle and Carlingford areas.
+In 2010 The Foyle Area (Control of Fishing) Regulations 2010 were introduced which prescribes conditions for the suspension of the remaining commercial fisheries and the enforcement of catch and release on the recreational fisheries if pre determined numbers of fish are not recorded at key fish counting sites and attainment of prescribed management targets are not met against listed criteria.

 Year Drift Catch Draft Catch Total Drift and Draft

 1998 31296 11141 42437

 1999 15397 7893 23290

 2000 22333 10339 32672

 2001 13500 9476 22976

 2002 28851 11917 40768

 2003 15741 16991 32732

 2004 12800 9490 22290

 2005 13391 12143 25534

-2006 6160 6031 12191
+2006 6145 6031 12176

 2007 2598 2774 5372

-2008 1248 2924 4172
+2008 1248 2916 4164

+2009 611 1326 1937

-Table 5.2 Declared catch from the commercial salmon fisheries 1998-2008.
+Table 5.2 Declared catch from the commercial salmon fisheries 1998-2009.
 Note 100% rate of catch returns.
-Reduced numbers of commercial nets operating in the Foyle area from 2007
+Reduced numbers of commercial nets operating in the Foyle area from 2007.
+No commercial Atlantic salmon fisheries have been pursued in the Foyle area since 2009 as a result of the enforcement of The Foyle Area (Control of Fishing) Regulations 2010, this does not prevent the reinstatement of commercial fisheries if prescribed conditions are met in the future.